19th - 21st November 2025

 Exhibition Rates

-The Exhibition at the Global African Diaspora Forum 2024 is a crucial element aligned with the Conference’s strategic objectives.
+The Exhibition at the 7th Annual Pan African Diaspora Forum 2025 is a crucial element aligned with the Conference’s strategic objectives.
 It serves as a lively space where participants can interact with a variety of exhibitors and vendors presenting products, services, and ideas across different sectors.

 Corporate exhibition booths (2*3): $800